 - Food sensitivities

-Getting to the Root of the Problem – A Functional Medicine Approach to Healing
+Getting to the Root of the Problem — A Function Medicine Approach

-Dr. Scott and Elise are both functional medicine practitioners.
+Dr. Scott and her Nurse Practitioners are functional medicine practitioners.
 A conventional approach to medicine includes things like treating acute illness or injury with medication and surgery.
-While this is appropriate in many situations, it is severely lacking in disease prevention.
+While this is appropriate in many situations, it is not as good in disease prevention.

-In the case of Hashimoto’s, many conventional medicine doctors will test the TSH and T4 part of the thyroid function.
+In the case of Hashimoto’s, many conventional medicine doctors will test the TSH and T4 parts of the thyroid function.
 As we’ve discussed, if your markers indicate that you have Hypothyroid symptoms, they will treat you for that rather than looking to see what may be causing it.
-Keep in mind the large percentage of patients whose sluggish thyroids are actually caused by Hashimoto’s, it’s no wonder that so many people are not finding relief and are getting sicker.
+Keep in mind the large percentage of patients whose sluggish thyroids are actually caused by Hashimoto’s, it’s no wonder that so many people are not finding relief and may even be getting worse over time.

 A functional medicine approach looks at the interaction of all bodily processes including: